ArmynC/ArminC-Windows-Debloat/README.md

 <img src="https://raw.githubusercontent.com/ArmynC/ArminC-Windows-Debloat/main/img/oo_shutup.png" width="50%" height="50%">
 </p>

-The second part is through [SohpiApp](https://github.com/Sophia-Community/SophiApp "SohpiApp").
-It has some more in-depth settings.
-You can **disable some services** that are not needed and even **uninstall UWP apps**.
-Try to uninstall any app not needed (e.g., help, maps), but **avoid uninstalling the complex ones, linked to the operating system**, such as Edge, Cortana, or Xbox, if not needed.
-These days, Windows is so interconnected that it will be difficult or almost impossible to use it in this way without any errors at all.
+The second part via through [SohpiApp](https://github.com/Sophia-Community/SophiApp "SohpiApp").
+It has more comprehensive settings.
+You can **deactivate some unnecessary services** that are not needed and even **remove UWP apps**.
+Try uninstalling unnecessary apps (e.g. help, maps), but **refrain from the complex ones associated with the operating system**, such as Edge, Cortana, or Xbox, if not needed.
+Nowadays, Windows is so integrated that it will be challenging or almost impossible to use it in this way without encountering any errors.

 <p align="center">
 <img src="https://raw.githubusercontent.com/ArmynC/ArminC-Windows-Debloat/main/img/sophiapp.png" width="50%" height="50%">